Saad7912/SentimentAnalysis/README.md

 ```

 ### Results
-Accuracy: The model achieved an accuracy of approximately 85% on the test set.
+- Accuracy: The model achieved an accuracy of approximately 85% on the test set.
-Training and validation accuracy graphs indicate the model’s performance over epochs.
+- Training and validation accuracy graphs indicate the model’s performance over epochs.

 ### Future Scope
-Experiment with other architectures like GRU or Bi-LSTM.
+- Experiment with other architectures like GRU or Bi-LSTM.
-Implement attention mechanisms to better capture context.
+- Implement attention mechanisms to better capture context.
-Fine-tune hyperparameters for improved performance.
+- Fine-tune hyperparameters for improved performance.

+Feel free to contribute or suggest improvements!

 Feel free to contribute or suggest improvements!